Codecademy/docs/content/general/concepts/what-is-a-class/what-is-a-class.md

   - "https://www.codecademy.com/learn/paths/web-development"
 ---

-A class is a piece of code within a program that functions as a template for creating instances of a particular object.
+A class is a piece of code within a program that functions as a template or blueprint for creating mulitple instances of a particular object.

 The template provides initial values and behavior for each of these instances.
 Each instance is an object itself.

 ## Example